nettrino/vimconf/README.md

 Plugin Dependencies
 ===================

-Most plugins should work out of the box, however there are some that might require additional system packages for their full functionality.
-For instance, Syntastic works pretty nicely with Python with <a href="https://www.pylint.org/#install" target="_blank">pylint</a> installed.
+Most plugins should work out of the box, however several linters need to be installed in your system for full support (e.g., pylint).